 This woman was Mary Magdalene and should not be confused with (Mary, the sister of Martha and Lazarus) who anointed Jesus feet with her tears at the home of Simon the Leper.

-(The stone was not rolled away in order for Jesus to get out.
-He could have left without moving the stone, it was removed so others could see that Jesus was not there).
+The stone was not rolled away so that Jesus to get out.
+He could have left without moving the stone; it was removed so others could see that Jesus was not there.

 Verse 2: "So she ran and went to Simon Peter and the other disciple, the one whom Jesus loved, and said to them, "They have taken the Lord out of the tomb, and we do not know where they have laid him."

 The other disciple was John, the writer of this Gospel.
-Here we see that the disciples had rejoined after being scattered, and were in fact only a short distance from Jesus grave.
+The disciples had rejoined after being scattered, and were not far from Jesus' grave.

-"we do not know where they have laid him:" The use of we clearly tells us that someone went with Mary Magdalene, she was not alone.
-Matthew 28:1 states that the other woman was yet another Mary, but Scripture does not tell us exactly who this other Mary was.
+"We do not know where they have laid him:" The use of we means that Mary Magdalene did not go alone.
+According to Matthew 28:1, the other woman was yet another Mary, but Scripture does not tell us exactly who this other Mary was.

-The name "Mary" was popular in that day, and several of Jesus followers were named "Mary" Some scholars think the other Mary with Mary Magdalene could have been the wife of Clopas as mentioned in (John 19:25) or the mother of James and John in (Matt.
-27:56).
+The name "Mary" was popular in that day, and several of Jesus followers were named "Mary."
+Some scholars think the other Mary could have been the wife of Clopas, as mentioned in John 19:25, or the mother of James and John in Matthew 27:56.

 Verses 3-4: "So Peter went out with the other disciple, and they were going toward the tomb.
 4Both of them were running together, but the other disciple outran Peter and reached the tomb first."

-Although John outran Peter and reached the scene first, Peter was the one who first entered the grave.
+Although John outran Peter and reached the scene first, Peter was the first to enter the grave.

 Verse 5-6: "And stooping to look in, he saw the linen cloths lying there, but he did not go in.
 6Then Simon Peter came, following him, and went into the tomb.
 He saw the linen cloths lying there, and the face cloth, which had been on Jesus’s head, not lying with the linen cloths but folded up in a place by itself."

-Many scholars believe the reason John did not enter the tomb although he was the first there could have been because he was stunned at the scene before him.
+Some believe the reason John did not enter the tomb, although he was the first there, could have been that he was stunned at the scene before him.

-The linen clothes His body was wrapped in remained undisturbed as if He were still in them, as if He had simply risen through them, just as He had risen through the tomb.
+The linen clothes His body was wrapped in, remained undisturbed as if He had simply risen through them, just as He had risen through the tomb.
 (The grave clothes appeared as if He were still in them).

 Verse 8-10: "Then the other disciple, who had reached the tomb first, also went in, and he saw and believed; 9for as yet they did not understand the Scripture, that he must rise from the dead.
 10Then the disciples went back to their homes."

-First Peter went in, then John.
-And John, says that "he saw and believed."
-Until that moment the disciples had not comprehended the Resurrection of Jesus Christ to mean that he would actually come out of the grave.
+First Peter went in, then John, and John "saw and believed."
+Until that moment the disciples had not understood that Jesus would actually come out of the grave.

 Jesus Appears to Mary Magdalene